Fruit & Veg Month

 Fruit & Veg Month 2017 was held from 28 August to 22 September.

-The theme for this year was ‘Get Loud for Fruit & Veg!’.
+The theme for 2017 year was ‘Get Loud for Fruit & Veg!’.
 Australian children (and adults!) don’t eat enough fruit and vegetables.
-That’s why this year’s theme focused on the benefits of fruit and vegetables, investigating why we don’t eat enough of them, and promoting the ‘eat more fruit and vegetables’ message to peers, families and the wider community.
+That’s why 2017’s theme focused on the benefits of fruit and vegetables, investigating why we don’t eat enough of them, and promoting the ‘eat more fruit and vegetables’ message to peers, families and the wider community.

 An amazing 770 primary schools across NSW registered for Fruit & Veg Month 2017.
 That means more than 210,000 students got loud for fruit and veg!